-TAKE NOTICE that the 2014 Annual General Meeting (the "Meeting") of the shareholders of AMERIGO RESOURCES LTD. (the "Company") will be held at Suite 1950 - 400 Burrard Street, Vancouver, British Columbia, on Tuesday May 6, 2014 at 11:00 in the morning (Vancouver time) for the following purposes:
+TAKE NOTICE that the 2015 Annual General Meeting (the "Meeting") of the shareholders of AMERIGO RESOURCES LTD. (the "Company") will be held at Suite 1950 - 400 Burrard Street, Vancouver, British Columbia, on Monday May 4, 2015 at 11:00 in the morning (Vancouver time) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the fiscal year ended December 31, 2013, together with the report of the auditors thereon; - 2. to appoint PricewaterhouseCoopers LLP as auditors of the Company for the ensuing year, and to authorize the directors to fix their remuneration: - 3. to determine the number of directors at eight (8) and to elect directors of the Company; - 4. to transact any other business that may properly come before the Meeting and any adjournment thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the fiscal year ended December 31, 2014, together with the report of the auditors thereon; - 2. to appoint PricewaterhouseCoopers LLP as auditors of the Company for the ensuing year, and to authorize the directors to fix their remuneration; - to determine the number of directors at eight (8) and to elect directors of the Company; - 4. to consider and, if thought fit, to approve an ordinary resolution adopting the Company's stock option plan, as more particularly described in the accompanying Information Circular; - 5. to consider and, if thought fit, to approve by means of an ordinary resolution the continuation of the Company's shareholder rights plan previously approved by shareholders of the Company on May 3, 2012, as more particularly described in the accompanying Information Circular; and - 6. to transact any other business that may properly come before the Meeting and any adjournment thereof.